top of page

 3

-Stage 2 T1D is defined by one or more islet autoantibodies in the absence of symptoms but with evidence of dysglycemia, impaired regulation of blood glucose levels, based on OGTT or hemoglobin A1c criteria (see Table 1).
-While not standard criteria, elevated trends on finger stick glucose monitoring or continuous glucose monitoring can support a suspicion of stage 2 T1D.
+Stage 2 T1D is defined by one or more IAb in the absence of symptoms but with evidence of dysglycemia, impaired regulation of blood glucose levels, based on OGTT or hemoglobin A1c criteria (see Table 1).
+While not standard criteria, elevated trends on finger stick glucose monitoring or continuous glucose monitoring (CGM) can support a suspicion of Stage 2 T1D.

 TABLE 1 Type 1 Diabetes — Staging Criteria